ABOUT OUR COLLOMBATTI NATURALS ALPACAS

 Cooper is my show boy.
 For me, it was love at first sight when I first saw him as a newborn 3 years ago.
 I have always been fond of grey alpacas, but Cooper's beautiful markings and two-tone fleece had me from the start.
 It was a joyous day when the shearer rang to say they wouldn’t be keeping Cooper as a stud male as he’d failed to grow out big enough.
 I was around there in a flash and bought him home the same day.
 His fleece is soft and silky and the most beautiful silver grey.
 His fleece is always kept for special spinning projects only.

-Next is one of our youngest alpacas, little Casper.
-Casper is also a grey, slightly lighter than Coopers and also with a beautiful silvery sheen.
+Next is one of our youngest alpacas, little Casper, he's also a grey, slightly lighter than Cooper and he also has a beautiful silvery sheen.
 He is different from all our others, having a very fine bone structure and huge, beautiful eyes fringed with long black lashes.
 He’s very timid and gentle, but not when it comes to feed time.
 Sometimes we have to physically remove his head from the feed bucket so we can spread it out in the trough.
 I guess when you’re little like him you need to be a bit pushy!

 Last, but definitely not least, is the little cutie-pie, Titian.
 He’s our youngest white male and has a lovely snowy white fleece.
 Unlike his good buddy Casper, Titian has more rounded features, reminding me of those cute little Ewoks from the Star Wars movies.
 Unfortunately, Titian will be facing neutering when we take them for shearing in September.
 I do not look forward to these events, and although I know it’s for the best, I can’t watch it being done.